deve-sh/JStoCSS/README.md

 ## Disclaimer

-Just to disclaim things, I never knew something like JSS existed, so please forgive the fact that this seems like an exact copy of JSS.
+Just so everyone knows, I never knew something like JSS existed until I was halfway through the project, so please forgive the fact that this seems like an exact copy of JSS 🤷‍♂️😛.
 Peace ✌ .